ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 WinActivate($hWnd)
 Send("a")
 ```
-Here we get a window handle of the Notepad window via the `WinGetHandle` function.
-Next step is to switch to the window with the `WinActivate` function.
-And last step is to simulate the "a" key press.
+In the first line a Notepad window handle is found via the `WinGetHandle` function.
+Second line switches to the Notepad window with the `WinActivate` function.
+And last line simulates the "a" key press.
 You can just put this code snippet into the file with `Send.au3` name and launch it by double click.

 ### AutoIt Send Function Internals

 Actually the `Send` function uses one of the WinAPI subroutines or functions.
 We can discover exact WinAPI function that is used.
-API Monitor is a suitable tool to hook WinAPI calls that are performed by a script.
+API Monitor is a suitable tool to hook WinAPI calls performed by the script.
 We will rely on this tool in our research.

 These are steps to monitor WinAPI calls that are performed by the `Send.au3` script: